 Contents Page An overview of the new lump sum allowances What are these new tax-free lump sum allowances?
-2 Do these new allowances mean that I (or my beneficiaries on my death) cannot take a lump sum when used up?
-2 2 Do these allowances impact on the pension income part of my benefits or on any lump sum I take that is taxed under the tax rules?
-How do these new allowances interact with the old lifetime allowance in place before 6th April 2024?
-2 3 Who is responsible for checking I have enough available allowances?
-Do the allowances apply once I've reached my 75th birthday?
-3 The 'lump sum allowance' What is the 'lump sum allowance'?
-3 How much will my 'lump sum allowance' be?
-3 4 What if I held a 'lifetime allowance' protection before 6th April 2024? (examples) What happens if I have used up all my available 'lump sum allowance'? (example) 4 How much of my 'lump sum allowance' will I have available? (example) 5 The 'lump sum and death benefit allowance' 5 What is the 'lump sum and death benefit allowance'?
-How much will my 'lump sum death benefit allowance' be? (example) 6 What happens if all my available 'lump sum and death benefit allowance' is used up? (example) 6 Who is responsible for checking against my available 'lump sum and death benefit allowance' and accounting for any tax due?
-7 (example) How much of my 'lump sum and death benefit allowance' will I have available, either if I'm in serious ill-health or on my death?
-7 (example) What death benefits aren't subject to my 'lump sum and death benefit allowance? (example) 8 If I've taken a drawdown pension will any lump sum paid on my death be tested?
-8 What happens if only some of the lump sums paid on my death are not covered by my available allowance and there are multiple beneficiaries?
-8 If I die, is any lump sum paid out tested against my beneficiary's 'allowances'?
-9 If my beneficiary takes a pension benefit, will this be tested against any allowances?
-9 If my beneficiary chooses to allocate funds to a drawdown fund, when they die will any lump sum paid on their death be tested 9 against their 'lump sum and death benefit allowance'?
-Conversion of lifetime allowance to the new allowances What impact will any 'lifetime allowance' I've used up before 6th April 2024 have on my 'lump sum allowance' and 'lump sum and death benefit allowance' position?
-9 If I used up some of my 'lifetime allowance' before 6th April 2024 by how much will my available 'lump sum allowance' be 9 reduced by? (examples) If I used up some of my lifetime allowance before 6th April 2024 by how much is my available 'lump sum and death benefit allowance' reduced by? (example) 10 I had already taken pension benefits or held drawdown funds before 6th April 2006 (when the 'lifetime allowance' was introduced) - how does this impact on my new lump sum allowances?
-11 Am I likely to be better off asking for a 'transitional tax-free amount certificate'? (examples) 12 When can I ask for a 'transitional tax-free amount certificate'?
-13
+3 Do these new allowances mean that I (or my beneficiaries on my death) cannot take a lump sum when used up?
+3 Do these allowances impact on the pension income part of my benefits or on any lump sum I take that is taxed under the tax rules?
+3 How do these new allowances interact with the old lifetime allowance in place before 6th April 2024?
+3 Who is responsible for checking I have enough available allowances?
+4 Do the allowances apply once I've reached my 75th birthday?
+4 The 'lump sum allowance' What is the 'lump sum allowance'?
+4 How much will my 'lump sum allowance' be?
+5 What if I held a 'lifetime allowance' protection before 6th April 2024? (examples) 5 What happens if I have used up all my available 'lump sum allowance'? (example) 5 How much of my 'lump sum allowance' will I have available? (example) 6 The 'lump sum and death benefit allowance' What is the 'lump sum and death benefit allowance'?
+7 How much will my 'lump sum death benefit allowance' be? (example) 7 What happens if all my available 'lump sum and death benefit allowance' is used up? (example) 7 Who is responsible for checking against my available 'lump sum and death benefit allowance' and accounting for any tax december (example) ue?
+8 How much of my 'lump sum and death benefit allowance' will I have available, either if I'm in serious ill-health or on my (example) death 9 What death benefits aren't subject to my 'lump sum and death benefit allowance? (example) 9 If I've taken a drawdown pension will any lump sum paid on my death be tested?
+10 What happens if only some of the lump sums paid on my death are not covered by my available allowance and there are beneficiaries? re multiple 10 If I die, is any lump sum paid out tested against my beneficiary's 'allowances'?
+10 If my beneficiary takes a pension benefit, will this be tested against any allowances?
+10 If my beneficiary chooses to allocate funds to a drawdown fund, when they die will any lump sum paid on their death against their 'lump sum and death benefit allowance'? be tested Conversion of lifetime allowance to the new allowances What impact will any 'lifetime allowance' I've used up before 6th April 2024 have on my 'lump sum allowance' and 'lump death benefit allowance' position? sum and 11 If I used up some of my 'lifetime allowance' before 6th April 2024 by how much will my available 'lump sum allowance by? (examples) e' be reduced 11 If I used up some of my lifetime allowance before 6th April 2024 by how much is my available 'lump sum and death be allowance' reduced by? (example) enefit 12 I had already taken pension benefits or held drawdown funds before 6th April 2006 (when the 'lifetime allowance' was - how does this impact on my new lump sum allowances? introduced) 13 Am I likely to be better off asking for a 'transitional tax-free amount certificate'? (examples) 13 When can I ask for a 'transitional tax-free amount certificate'? (examples) 15 Do I have to tell other pension schemes about my 'transitional tax-free amount certificate?
+15 I reached age 75 before 6 th April 2024 and used up lifetime allowance on my 75 th birthday - how is this dealt with?
+15